 59 Hidden Lake Road, Higganum, CT 06441

-Explore formal gardens in a period setting.
-The tea shop features an extensive selection of fine, loose teas from the major tea-growing regions of the world.
+Formal gardens in a period setting.
+Tea Shop features an extensive selection of fine, loose teas from the major tea growing regions around the world.

 WALNUT HILL PARK ROSE GARDENS

-The rose garden showcases more than 850 roses ranging in variety, color and fragrance.
-It grows next to the site of the World War I monument in the beloved Walnut Hill Park, a historic landmark designed by Frederick Law Olmsted.
+The Rose Garden showcases more than 850 roses ranging in variety, color and fragrance.
+It grows next to the site of the World War I monument in beloved Walnut Hill Park, a historic landmark designed by Frederick Law Olmsted.

 WEBB-DEANE-STEVENS COLONIAL REVIVAL GARDEN

-This beautiful Colonial Revival Garden is open to the public to enjoy throughout the year.
-It was designed by Amy Cogswell, one of the first female garden architects in the U.S. The garden is located behind the Webb House, a historic house made famous in part due to a visit by George Washington in 1781.
+A beautiful Colonial Revival Garden is open to the public to enjoy throughout the year.
+It was designed by Amy Cogswell, one of the first female garden architects in the U.S. The garden is located behind the Webb House, a historic house made famous in part due to a visit by George Washington in 1781

 BETHANY FARMERS’ MARKET

 June - September; Saturdays 9 a.m.-1 p.m.

 BLOOMFIELD FARMERS’ MARKET